IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models: Results

-\textbf{Majority models perform worse for in-language prompting} Most users would prefer to prompt in their native language; however, we find that almost all models we benchmark perform better with prompts translated into English.
-Only a few exceptions, such as \gptturbo, \mto, and \aya, perform better in the in-language evaluation.
-Among open-source models, \aya performs the best in the in-language evaluation, surpassing much larger open-weight models like \llamal.
-Specifically, \llamal and \llamas benefit the most from the translate-test approach, showing average improvements of $19.0$ and $13.1$, respectively.
-Notably, \llamal achieves the best overall results for the \amath task with the translate-test, outperforming \gpto by more than $12.9$.
-Similarly, we observe significant performance gains for the \flan and \gptt models on the \anli and \amath tasks when using the translate-test.
-We attribute this boost to the fact that these models are heavily English centric.
+\paragraph{Majority of models perform worse for in-language prompting} Most users would prefer to prompt in their native language; however, we find that almost all models we benchmark perform better with prompts translated into English.
+Only a few exceptions, such as \gptturbo, and \gpto, perform better in the in-language evaluation.
+Specifically, \commandr and \llamas benefit the most from the translate-test approach, showing average improvements of $+19.8$ and $+13.3$, respectively.
+Notably, \gemmaTwoL achieves the best overall results for the \amath task with the translate-test, outperforming \gpto by $+3.5$.
+We attribute this boost to the fact that these models are heavily English-centric.